You and Your MP

 The UK is divided into 650 parliamentary constituencies that each elect one MP.

-Nick de Bois is the MP for the constituency of Enfield North which contains around 90,000 people.
+Nick de Bois was the MP for the constituency of Enfield North which contains around 90,000 people.
 He is now the Conservative candidate for May 2015.

 MPs can only deal with issues raised by their own constituents.
 You can check who your local MP is here.

 What is the role of an MP?

 Many people think that their MP can solve any problem for them but unfortunately this is not the case, although Nick is always as helpful as he can be.

 The role of an MP is to represent constituents in Westminster, regardless of whether or not they voted for them.

 MPs can help you with any matter for which Parliament or central government is responsible for, such as matters relating to:

 - HM Revenue and Customs (for example, issues involving tax problems)